Family office at night: recovery plan with multisig diagram, estate plan materials, and executives reviewing Bitcoin operational controls

 Control Often implicit Critical and often missing

+The Bitcoin Adviser operates in this missing layer: control.
 We do not sell custody as a product.
 We help families and offices run Bitcoin as a governed sleeve: clear roles, documented approvals, and an Estate Plan Protocol so heirs and fiduciaries are not left guessing when stress hits.

 Authority on paper is meaningless without the ability to execute.